kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v9.0.0.0.1, 14 Mar 2026:
+- For 9.0 beta.
+Thanks to ChemODun for merging the UI files into this mod.
+From his early tests, he has found these mods to work: his mods, Forleyor's mods, and Mycu's Custom Tabs mod.
+Other mods likely work also.
+I have not tested this version because my game is still on 8.x.

 v8.0.4.2, 11 Mar 2026:
 - Subst.* files have been udpated.
 Sorry that I forgot to do it in the last update. :D
 - New feature: Collapsable/expandable ship crew list.